-Methane Challenge Program partners will transparently report systematic and comprehensive actions to reduce methane emissions and be publicly recognized as leaders in reducing methane emissions in the U.S. Doing so reduces operational risk, increases efficiency, and demonstrates company concern for the environment, with benefits spanning from climate change to air quality improvements to conservation of a non-renewable energy resource.
+Methane Challenge Program partners transparently report systematic and comprehensive actions to reduce methane emissions and are publicly recognized as leaders in reducing methane emissions in the U.S. Reducing methane emissions reduces operational risk, increases efficiency, and demonstrates company concern for the environment, with benefits spanning from climate change to air quality improvements to conservation of a non-renewable energy resource.

 - Voluntary Record of Reductions – Through Program participation and reporting, companies create a permanent record of their voluntary accomplishments in reducing methane emissions.
 In addition, annual reporting allows EPA to provide feedback to partners through individual, detailed summary reports.

 - Public Recognition – EPA provides recognition to highlight partner achievements in articles, industry journals, technical studies and fact sheets.
 EPA also helps partners communicate Program achievements to shareholders, customers, and the public.

 Learn More About the Program:

 - Methane Challenge Partners

 - Commitment Options

 - Implement the Program